micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 3.md

 And he made the veil of blue, purple, crimson, and fine linen, and wove cherubim into it.

 ###### 15
-Also he made in front of the [^f]temple two pillars [^g]thirty-five cubits [^h]high, and the capital that _was_ on the top of each of _them_ was five cubits.
+Also he made in front of the temple two pillars thirty-five cubits high, and the capital that _was_ on the top of each of _them_ was five cubits.

 ###### 16
 He made wreaths of chainwork, as in the inner sanctuary, and put _them_ on top of the pillars; and he made one hundred pomegranates, and put _them_ on the wreaths of chainwork.

 ###### 17
-Then he set up the pillars before the temple, one on the right hand and the other on the left; he called the name of the one on the right hand [^i]Jachin, and the name of the one on the left [^j]Boaz.
+Then he set up the pillars before the temple, one on the right hand and the other on the left; he called the name of the one on the right hand Jachin, and the name of the one on the left Boaz.